chaytanc/chaytanc.github.io/pages/gil.md

-philosophical and pragmatic explanations of individuation teaches us anything, it is perhaps that our explanations of particle based quantum superpositions versus those presupposing individuated matter such as general relativity However, I would be remiss if I did not point out that particles are frequently ‘made’ or individuated by scientists at particle accelerators like CERN by hypothetically exciting the underlying fields enough for particles like the Higgs Boson to emerge.
+philosophical and pragmatic explanations of individuation teaches us anything, it is perhaps that our explanations of particle based quantum superpositions versus those presupposing individuated matter such as general relativity However, I would be remiss if I did not point out that particles are frequently ‘made’ or individuated by scientists at particle accelerators like CERN by hypothetically exciting the underlying fields enough for particles like the Higgs boson to emerge.
 So +10 points Simondon.
 But describing how the gravity of such particles causes them to behave? -10 points Simondon.

 To do Simondon and Deleuze a little more justice, their theories do not perfectly map to quantum field theory.
 Quantum